CircuitMess/CircuitMess-Ringo/Installation.md

 ![alt text](https://www.circuitmess.com/wp-content/uploads/Pic15-1.png)

-11. On a newly opened window, from a drop down menu, select **'115200' baud**.
+11. On a newly opened window, from a drop down menu, select **'115200 baud'**.
 That is the speed that the software writes at in the **Serial Monitor**.
 If the text says the line that you wrote in the **print** function, then everything works!

 ![alt text](https://www.circuitmess.com/wp-content/uploads/Pic16.png)